Cataplexy vs. Me

 The medication allowed me to feel more in control.
 Sure, laughter is still a huge trigger for me, but I have been able to manage it.
 I felt that in these last decades, I had taken back some of the control in my life that I felt I had lost to cataplexy.
 We were on an even playing field, well managed, well matched.

-While my family could enjoy themselves, I had a cataplexy attack
+Enjoying time with my family triggered a cataplexy attack

 This year at our annual family get-together, we spent time watching old family videos.
 We spent several evenings playing old videos from 20 years ago, laughing at how much we have changed and how different we were back then.
 My family loved it.
 They laughed and cried and left feeling rejuvenated and happy from the time spent revisiting the past.